 Eco friendly neoprene

 The invention of limestone neoprene made a big impact on wetsuit manufacturing, which transformed the high end wetsuit industry to become more durable and environmentally friendly.
 Some companies have different names for their more environmentally friendly neoprene.
 You might have heard of Japanese Yamamoto neoprene which is used in some high-end wetsuits models.
 Other versions of limestone neoprene are Bioprene and Geoprene wetsuits.
-Yulex is another alternative neoprene made out of natural rubber which unfortunately has limited availability.
+Yulex is another alternative neoprene made out of natural rubber.
 SRFACE has chosen to manufacture with limestone neoprene, which has the lowest carbon footprint in modern wetsuit production.
 It is processed from raw material to finished product by our manufacturing partner.
 The use of limestone neoprene is an effort to make wetsuits as green as possible.

 Double lined neoprene

 After the limestone neoprene foam has been sliced into sheets of the right thickness it’s laminated with a stretchy fabric layer on the outside of the wetsuit.
 This makes your wetsuit more durable and protects it against outside influences like UV and ozone.
 Outside lining also offers protection from fingernails cutting through the fabric when pulling on the wetsuit and sitting on the wax of your surfboard.
 The inside of your wetsuit is lined with an extremely flexible and soft lining that is comfortable to wear on the skin.
 The main body panels of SRFACE wetsuits are lined with a quick dry plush lining that insulates the body from the cold water outside.
 This quick dry plush fabric helps the material to dry faster too, so you can be ready for your next session in no time.
 Double lined neoprene is the neoprene which has fabric lining laminated onto both sides of the neoprene foam.

 Single lined neoprene